NickGrunert/master-thesis/modules/02_algorithm.typ

     The usage of the Canny algorithm enables the flexible adaptation of the system to the unique characteristics and requirements of each individual house.
     The underlying rationale for this phenomenon stems from the implementation of a complex calculation method that utilizes two parameters, lower and upper thresholding, to filter out edges based on gradient magnitude @Canny2.

-    It should be noted that alternative edge-detection algorithms could have been considered.
+    It should be noted that alternative edge-detection algorithms could be considered.
     Algorithms of a simpler nature are based on the gradient value between the x and y directions of the image.
     Nonetheless, such filters—for instance, the Sobel filter—are often found to be inadequate, particularly in noisy environments @Sobel2.
-    A substantial number of comparisons between Sobel and Canny detection have been documented.
+    A substantial number of comparisons between Sobel and Canny detection exist.
     The Sobel filter's most notable strength is its simplicity, which is advantageous in applications where rapid execution is paramount @Sobel1.
     However, the temporal efficiency of the process is not a primary concern; instead, the emphasis is placed on the quality of the results obtained.
     Canny's superior performance is attributable to its capacity for enhanced parameter tuning, a feature that is particularly advantageous in achieving more precise edge detection @Sobel3.